ab9mamun/emil-website/content/authors/abdullah-mamun/_index.md

 weight: 2
 ---
 ## About Me
-I am a Ph.D. student at Arizona State University.
+I am a Ph.D. student in Computer Science at Arizona State University.
 I work as a Graduate Research Associate at Embedded Machine Intelligence Lab (EMIL) under the supervision of Dr. Hassan Ghasemzadeh.
 Visit my website at [abdullah-mamun.com](https://abdullah-mamun.com).

 Currently, my work includes building and optimizing deep learning models for time-series data.
-My works have been published in EMBC'22, BSN'22, and BSN'23 conferences and I have multiple journal and confernce submissions under review.
+My works have been published in EMBC'22, BSN'22, BSN'23, AAAI'25, EMBC'25, Sensors Journal, and I have multiple journal and confernce submissions under review.
 I also actively peer-review conference and journal submissions.

-I am conducting a user study at ASU where we collect activity and stress data for machine learning algorithm design.
-If you are willing to participate, visit [here](https://ghasemzadeh.com/cps).
+I have reviewed 29 submissions as of September 2025 that include 5 IEEE JBHI, 1 AAAI 2026, 1 BHI'23, 6 BHI'24, 1 BHI'25, 1 PerCom’23, 5 CHIL’24, 2 CHIL'25, 4 ML4H’24, 1 IEEE EMBC’25, and 2 IEEE BSN'25 submissions.